dustinwloring1988/learn-nanochat/readme.md

 * How do positional embeddings really work?
 Why do they work?
 What if you leave them out?
 What if you put them only before the first layer?

+* Understand how to compute possible model dimensions, batch size, sequence length, etc. based on GPU memory.

+* For training at least, what is the difference between say a batch size of 1 and a sequence length of 64 vs a batch size of 2 and a sequence length of 32?
+How do you choose?

+#### Completed

-* After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward
+* After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward (ended up doing as part of challenge 14)